 During the year they gain valuable international experience and business knowledge, helping to develop their career prospects when they return to Northern Ireland.
 With these newfound business skills, these alumni now work for a diverse range of leading firms both in Northern Ireland and in the US, including Citi, KPMG, First Derivatives, Almac and PricewaterhouseCoopers (PwC).

-To celebrate over two decades of the programme, the anniversary celebrations brought together the programmes most recent graduates, US partners from the ACCU (Association of Catholic Colleges and Universities) and guest speakers; Trevor Cooper, Director of Higher Education Division, Department for the Economy and Elizabeth Kennedy-Trudeau, Consul General, US Consulate General Belfast.
+To celebrate over two decades of the programme, the anniversary celebrations brought together the programmes most recent graduates, US partners (APU (Association of Presbyterian Colleges), GBHEM (General Board of Higher Education and Ministry and ACCU (Association of Catholic Colleges and Universities) and guest speakers; Trevor Cooper, Director of Higher Education Division, Department for the Economy and Elizabeth Kennedy-Trudeau, Consul General, US Consulate General Belfast.

 Speaking at the anniversary celebrations at the Harbour Commissioner’s Office, Jonathan Stewart, Director, British Council Northern Ireland: “We are delighted to be celebrating twenty-five years of success with the Study USA programme.
 Over 2000 undergraduate students in Northern Ireland have benefitted from this incredible scholarship programme since it began in 1994.

 “Through the study of business in a US college or university, students boost their core employability skills and gain invaluable experience and intercultural skills working in an international setting.
 This enhanced global awareness is vitally important in developing Northern Ireland’s export driven economy.”